Toucaan/toucaan.docs/docs/installation.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Setup
+# Installation
-A significant part of setting up a project is defining what tools to use for the presentation layer.
-Since Toucaan itself is mainly vanilla css (except for user defined styles) it doesn't require much tooling to get started with on any web framework.

-## SASS
-Once your project has the Toucaan submodule included all you need is a `sass` or `scss` preprocessor in your pipeline to output the required stylesheets.
+Toucaan uses the `sass` preprocessor to output stylesheets by default.
+It can easily be configured to utilize another preprocessor like LESS or STYLUS.

+### Webpack
-Shown below is a `webpack` configuration for a typical Nodejs-Express-frontend app:
+Shared below is a sample `webpack` config for a typical `node-express` app:

 ```js title="webpack.config.js"
 const path = require('path')